 Robben Island is what you might imagine it to be.
-It is visible from Cape Town and sits as a reminder of the past and what had happened there and in South Africa.
+It is visible from Cape Town and sits as a reminder of the past and what has happened in South Africa.
 The trip over is a short one, but can be cancelled quickly if the winds pick up and cause the sea to become too rough for safe passage to the island.

 We were guided by a former prisoner.
-All of the guides are former prisoners I think.
+All of the guides are former prisoners, I think.
 The rooms are very small, with a high, wide, short window, facing an inner court yard.
-It is much too high to see anything from.
+The window is much too high to see from.
 It only lets light into the cell.
 There was no way for anyone to escape from this place.
 It is now a teaching tool for everyone to visit and learn from.
 It is worth the short voyage.

 We met a young local man who has set up a private school.
 He is well educated and motivated to help the generations that are coming up in Africa.
 We talked for some time, and I know that he will be a success and help many young people have better lives.
 One person can make a difference.
-History is full of these stories.
-Stories of evil and good men who, on their own, have changed our world.
+History is full of stories about one person making a difference.

 Sadly, one evil man can and has often changed our world.
 Good men can do the same.

 I am now on Facebook at R.C.
 Hand.